CodeYourFuture/CYF-Workshops/git-day-1/README.md

 > 🎯 Goal: Make some **local** changes and create a **local commit**.

-Let's consider a Git timeline like this:
+Our Git timeline starts off in this way:

 ```mermaid
 ---